albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 Wow, that's my name tag!

 ### 2.2 Boilerplate vs. Template Code
-In coding, boiler plate code is ready to use code that people can freely copy and use with no changes.
+In coding, boilerplate code is ready to use code that people can freely copy and use with no changes.
 Think of them as ready-to-eat microwave dinners.
 ```html
 <!DOCTYPE html>
 <html lang="en">